 Biogeochemical Oceanography and Climate Modeling Group

-What do microscopic phytoplankton in the ocean have to do with climate change?
+What do microscopic phytoplankton in the ocean have to do with climate change and climate systems?

-Plenty, according to Tom Weber, who studies the role of the small plants in the ocean carbon cycle as part of an effort to understand the global climate and its response to perturbations.
+Plenty, according to Tom Weber, who studies the role of the small plants in the ocean carbon cycle as part of an effort to understand global climate systems and the response to perturbations.

 “That’s what really sparked my interest in this field: these tiny plants in the ocean can plunge the Earth in and out of huge climatic changes,” Weber says.